ricsanfre/pi-cluster/README.md

 This is an educational project to explore kubernetes cluster configurations using an ARM architecture and its automation using Ansible.

-All the process for creating this cluster at home, from cluster design and architecture to step-by-step manual configuration guides, has been documented and it is published in the project website: https://picluster.ricsanfre.com.
+The entire process for creating this cluster at home, from cluster design and architecture to step-by-step manual configuration guides, has been documented and it is published in the project website: https://picluster.ricsanfre.com.

 This repository contains the Ansible's source code (playbooks/roles) and Cloud-init's configuration files used for automated all manual tasks described in the documentation.
 The cluster can be re-deployed in minutes as many times as needed for testing new cluster configurations, new software versions or just take you out of any mesh you could cause playing with the cluster.